whitewind664/sdp/README.md

 ## Local cache
-We use the local cache to store the standing of a current (offline) game.
-It may also be used to store messages from other users sent earlier or to look at game statistics of previous games.
-Can cache a certain number of puzzles to use when offline.
+We use the local cache to store user information and chat messages.

 ## Offline mode